-- A. Regulation of uses. - B. Special yards, spaces - C. Fences and walls. - D. Surfacing of parking areas to city specifications. - E. Street dedications and improvements (or bonds). - F. Regulation of points of vehicular ingress and egress. - G. Regulation of signs. - H. Landscaping and maintenance of landscaping. - I. Maintenance of the grounds. - J. Regulation of noise, vibration, odors or other similar nuisances. - K. Regulation of time for certain activities. - L. Time period within which the proposed use shall be developed. - M. Duration of use.

-N. Such other conditions as will make possible the development of the city in an orderly and efficient manner in conformity with the Newberg comprehensive plan and the Newberg development code.
+- A. Regulation of uses. - B. Special yards, spaces - C. Fences and walls. - D. Surfacing of parking areas to city specifications. - E. Street dedications and improvements (or bonds). - F. Regulation of points of vehicular ingress and egress. - G. Regulation of signs. - H. Landscaping and maintenance of landscaping. - I. Maintenance of the grounds. - J. Regulation of noise, vibration, odors or other similar nuisances. - K. Regulation of time for certain activities. - L. Time period within which the proposed use shall be developed. - M. Duration of use. - N. Such other conditions as will make possible the development of the city in an orderly and efficient manner in conformity with the Newberg comprehensive plan and the Newberg development code.

-Applicant's and Findings:FactsThe Conditional Use Permit is required for residential development within the C-2 (Commercial) zoned portion of this site.
+The Conditional Use Permit is required for residential development within the C-2 (Commercial) zoned portion of this site.
 The proposed residential development includes appropriate yards and spaces, parking areas, ingress and egress, landscaping, vehicular, pedestrian and bicycle connectivity and maintenance plans to ensure compliance with this Section of the Code.
-Additional conditions are not warranted to secure the purpose of the Conditional Use Permit chapter.